 This year many students will begin looking at work experience opportunities which match their own personal interests.
 Some students might also be looking to start a part-time job outside of school for some extra pocket money or even get their L-Plates and start to learn how to drive.

 In Year 11, some students will begin the Victorian Certificate of Education (VCE).
-Many will also choose to undertake VCAL subjects, which offer you a more 'hands-on' approach to learning, and provide skills in areas such as trades.
+Many will also choose to do a VCE Vocational Major, which offers a more 'hands-on' approach to learning, and provide skills in areas such as trades.
 Some students may choose to pursue training or employment opportunities in Melbourne or return closer to home.
 MITS can help every student to pursue their ambitions, no matter which pathway they choose to follow.

 The final year of high school is a very special time, with so much to be celebrated.
 Students will be studying hard to receive their Victorian Certificate of Education or trade qualifications, and will be deciding whether they wish to go to university, attend TAFE or enter the workforce after finishing school.

 MITS is a recognised thought leader in Australian education and boarding.